xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 Once a potential user is convinced of `Xarray`'s value, they may still face technical barriers.
 Ranging from rough edges to missing features, however, none are insurmountable.
 These barriers can exist in `Xarray` or in other tools in their workflow not accepting `Xarray` as input.

-An example of a rough edge in `Xarray` is that, as of May 2025, you cannot use integers as keys in a `DataTree`.
+An example of a rough edge in `Xarray` is that you cannot use integers as keys in a `DataTree`.
 That is a problem, as integers are a natural key when tracking single-cell lineages.
 Rough edges like this one haven't been smoothed over yet because there has not been a large user base of biologists using `Xarray` and raising issues when they encounter problems.

-Until recently, a missing feature was the ability to have `Xarray` coordinates that are more flexible than a fully instantiated array.
-Allowing for analytical transforms and having more flexible coordinates is critical to supporting volumetric imaging applications.
+Until recently, a missing feature was the ability to have `Xarray` coordinates defined as functions or via transformations.
+The requirement was to have dense in memory arrays, which was limiting factor for applications such as volumetric imaging.
+Allowing for analytical transforms and having more flexible coordinates is critical to unlocking the benefits of Xarray in those applications.
 Excitingly, in February 2025, initial support for this was [merged](https://github.com/pydata/xarray/pull/9543)!

 Another area of potential improvement is support for sparse arrays.
 Many biology datasets are sparse, so robust support is a key feature.
+For example Hi-C data (genome contact maps) are both large and sparse.
 Xarray does currently support sparse arrays so if you have tried using them and ran into problems please [open an issue](https://github.com/pydata/xarray/issues/new/choose).

 ### Lack of Integration

 Finally, we have been limited by a lack of integration with existing software tools.
 This is partially a consequence of prioritization from downstream developers.
 It's a classic chicken and egg problem: Users with `Xarray` data aren't asking for integration, so why spend time incorporating it?
 Similarly, the software doesn't support `Xarray`, so why spend time putting your data in `Xarray`?

 This comes up in two ways.
 First, whether tools can output their internal format to `Xarray`, and second, whether tools accept `Xarray` arrays and make use of the extra features.
-For example, [Napari](https://napari.org/stable/) has had a long-standing [open issue](https://github.com/napari/napari/issues/14) about using `Xarray` to add extra information to dimension sliders.
+For example, the high performance N-D image viewer [Napari](https://napari.org/stable/) has had a long-standing [open issue](https://github.com/napari/napari/issues/14) about using `Xarray` to add extra information to dimension sliders.

 ## Call To Action